newchuyalong/libgdx-learning/Extending-the-simple-game.md

 ## The Main Menu ##

-now, lets get into the nitty-gritty of the !MainMenuScreen class.
+now, lets get into the nitty-gritty of the MainMenuScreen class.

 ```java